oroinc/documentation/user_guide/outlook_sync.rst

   "**Api Key**","API Key as generated on *My user* page of the OroCRM.
 Mandatory field."
   "**Enable Sync**","

-  - If the box is checked, synchronization will be run automatically in the intervals defined in the OroCRM.
+  - If the box is checked, synchronization is run automatically in the intervals defined in the OroCRM.

   - If the box is not checked, synchronization will start only after the user has clicked :guilabel:`StartSyncNow`